25 products our editors tried and loved in June | CNN Underscored

 Casper Humidity Fighting Duvet (starting at $314, originally $349; casper.com)

 I’ve been a comforter gal for a while, mostly because it’s easier to buy one item versus a duvet and a cover.
 But after trying the Casper Humidity Fighting Duvet, I am totally converted.
 This is meant to wick away moisture and prevent you from overheating as you sleep, which is obviously great for the summertime — especially if you like to keep your room cold and snuggle under the covers like me.
-I love the lightweight feel and fluffiness, too. — Kiana Murden, associate lifestyle editor
+I love the lightweight feel and fluffiness too. — Kiana Murden, associate lifestyle editor

 Lululemon The Reversible Mat 5mm ($88; lululemon.com)

-Lululemon’s reversible 5-mm yoga mat is our pick for best yoga mat of 2021, so I should have known it would be a complete game changer.
+Lululemon’s reversible yoga mat is our pick for best yoga mat of 2021, so I should have known it would be a complete game changer.
 My old, generic yoga mat was getting a bit gross after a pandemic’s worth of at-home workouts, so I decided to splurge on the pink marbled version of Lululemon’s mat.
-Not only is it ultra cushion-y, grippy for better balance and big enough for me to really spread out on it, but I also actually love the look of it in the corner of my living room. — Chelsea Stone, commerce editor
+Not only is it ultra cushiony, grippy for better balance and big enough for me to really spread out on, but I also actually love the look of it in the corner of my living room. — Chelsea Stone, commerce editor

 Crane & Canopy Classic Ivory Bath Towel ($36; craneandcanopy.com)